MicrosoftDocs/windowsserverdocs/.github/ISSUE_TEMPLATE/documentation-issue.md

 **Describe the problem with the documentation**
 A clear and concise description of what needs to change in the documentation.

-If you need assistance with your implementation of Windows Server, please open a support ticket or visit one of the community forums.
+If you need assistance with your implementation of Windows Server, please open a [support ticket](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding) or visit [the community forum](https://techcommunity.microsoft.com/t5/windows-server/ct-p/Windows-Server)